-Please check the hanging instructions for exceptions, Burlington Silks, Clerkenwell Vinyls, Milan, Teramo and some items in Caledonia require specialist paste.
+Please check the hanging instructions for exceptions, Burlington Silks, Clerkenwell Vinyls, Milan, Teramo and some items in Caledonia.

 We supply 3 different tub sizes; 2.5 kilos, 5 kilos and 10 kilos.
-We recommend 1 kilo of paste per standard roll of wallpaper, so if you place an order for 5 rolls of wallpaper a 5 kilo tub paste would be required.
-Additional paste will be required where wide width wallpapers are used.
+We recommend 1 kilo of paste per standard roll or wallpaper, so if you place an order for 5 rolls or wallpaper a 5 kilo tub of paste would be required.
+Extra paste will be required where wide width wallpapers are used.

 Can I use your wallpaper in a bathroom?